 The City formerly issued hang-tags for restricted re-entry of certain businesses.
 That program is no longer in effect.

-All residents and business employees who evacuate the City when an order is given should carry certain documentation in order assist local officials in cases of extreme circumstances.
-These documents include:
+All residents and business employees who evacuate the City when an order is given should carry certain documentation in order to assist local officials in cases of extreme circumstances.

 Prepare Your Hotel or Condominium Team with Special FREE Training

 A hotel and condominium Emergency Response Team (ERT) equips employees with skills that enable them to perform basic disaster response operations in an emergency.
 Having trained volunteers available on staff helps protect the health, safety and lives of people at our workplace.
 Workplace CERT volunteers are trained using the FEMA CERT Basic Training Curriculum.